josedasilva11/josedasilva11/README.md

-# 👋 Hi, I'm [Your Name]!
+# 👋 Hi, I'm José!

 Welcome to my GitHub profile!
-I'm [Your Job Title/Role] passionate about technology, innovation, and learning new things.
+I'm passionate about technology, innovation, and learning new things.
 Here you'll find a mix of my projects, contributions, and experiments.

 ## 🚀 About Me
 - 🎓 I'm a Computer Science Engineering Student.